Datamine/Twitter-Banner-Rotator/README.md

     not the `twitter` library.
 You'll want to `pip install python-twitter`.
 If you run into a naming conflict, I suggest you use a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/).)
 5. Download the pictures you like, and put them in the `Banners/` folder.
-6. In the terminal, type `ls Banners/ > banner_list.txt` to store the filenames for your banners in the `banner_list` file.
-7. To deploy your application to heroku, type:
+6. To deploy your application to heroku, type:

     ```
     git add .